bgord/blog/content/blog/gatsby-404-nginx.md

 Entering the `/404` route will do the job as well.

 In production, however, the `404` page doesn't get handled by itself, unless you use a dedicated hosting service for Gatsby pages.
-That's because the Gatsby's development server is no longer present.
+That's because Gatsby's development server is no longer present.
 The production bundle is just a bunch of static files.
-Making use of a webserver (like `nginx`) to serve the production page forces you to configure the error pages.
+Making use of a web server (like `nginx`) to serve the production page forces you to configure the error pages.

 > Disclaimer: the following `nginx` configuration is pretty basic, don't use it.

-Let's assume your blog is on the `personalblog.com` domain, and is served fro the `/var/www/blog` directory on port `80`.
+Let's assume your blog is hosted on the `personalblog.com` domain and is served from the `/var/www/blog` directory on port `80`.

 ```nginx
 server {